Tag: interconnected smoke alarm

 Interconnected Smoke Alarms And The Cost Of Living

 Additionally, the pressure to cut corners extends to everyday items such as household interconnected smoke detectors and fire blankets.
-Outdated or poor quality interconnected smoke detectors may malfunction or prove ineffective in the crucial moments when swift action is required.
+Outdated or poor quality interconnected smoke alarms may malfunction or prove ineffective in the crucial moments when swift action is required.
 Studies have shown a direct correlation between subpar fire safety equipment and increased property damage and casualties during house fires.
-Quality ZEN interconnected smoke detectors contain a 10-year lithium battery which provides a cost saving over the life of the product – unlike conventional 9V battery smoke alarms – you don’t have to buy a multitude of new batteries and swap them out every year.
+Quality ZEN interconnected smoke alarms contain a 10-year lithium battery which provides a cost saving over the life of the product – unlike conventional 9V battery smoke alarms – you don’t have to buy a multitude of new batteries and swap them out every year.
 Our ZEN interconnected smoke alarm bundle packs also offer free shipping Australia-wide (another cost saving) and include a free smoke alarm remote control (RRP $34.95).

 Free Fire Brigade Safety Initiatives

 The QLD Fire Department ‘Safehome’ initiative is a free service provided in the interest of developing a safer Queensland community.
-Firefighters will visit your QLD home at no cost and advise you on correct positioning of interconnected photoelectric smoke alarms and discuss any other fire related safety concerns.
+Firefighters will visit your QLD home at no cost and advise you on correct positioning of interconnected smoke alarms and discuss any other fire related safety concerns.
 NSW Fire and Rescue offer a similar free service in that they will attend your home and check that you have working smoke alarms, that they are in good working condition, and are installed in suitable areas.
 Contact the QLD Fire Department or NSW Fire and Rescue for further information and to make a booking.

 In a recent article published in Queensland’s The Courier Mail newspaper, University of Wollongong fire expert Dr Owen Price said the rising cost of living was likely affecting fire risk within homes as many of the steps people could take to protect themselves required money.